-Amounts shown do not reflect compensation actually received by the named executive officer.
-Instead, the amounts shown represent the aggregate grant date fair value, computed using the market price on the date of grant in accordance with Accounting Standards Codification 718, Compensation-Stock Compensation (ASC 718), of restricted stock awards granted during each year, excluding the impact of estimated forfeitures related to service-based vesting conditions.
+(3) Amounts shown do not reflect compensation actually received by the named executive officer.
+Instead, the amounts shown represent the aggregate grant date fair value, computed using the closing price of our common stock on the date of grant in accordance with ASC 718, of restricted stock awards granted during each year, excluding the impact of estimated forfeitures related to service-based vesting conditions.
 Also included in this amount is the aggregate grant date fair value of performance-based restricted stock awards, which is based on the probable outcome of the performance conditions related to these awards as of the grant date, excluding the impact of estimated forfeitures related to service-based vesting conditions.
+There were no performance-based restricted stock awards granted during 2011.
 The probable outcome of the 2010 performance-based awards was estimated at 100%, and the awards paid out at 100% of the target, as the performance criterion was determined to have been met by the Compensation Committee.
 Therefore, stock-based compensation associated with the aggregate grant date fair value of the performance-based awards was recorded in 2010.
 The probable outcome of the 2009 performance-based awards was estimated at 100%, and the awards paid out at 50% of the target, as only one of the two performance criteria was met.
 Therefore, stock-based compensation associated with a quarter of the aggregate grant date fair value of the restricted stock awards was not recorded in 2009 as half of the total restricted stock awards granted in 2009 were performance-based awards.
-The probable outcome of the 2008 performance-based awards was estimated at 100%, and the awards paid out at 0% of target, as the performance criterion was not met.
-Therefore, no stock-based compensation was recorded on the performance-based restricted stock awards granted in 2008.

-- For 2010, the table reflects amounts that were earned under our management incentive plan for 2010 performance and that were determined and paid in March 2011.
-For 2009, the table reflects amounts that were earned under our management incentive plan for 2009 performance and that were determined and paid in March 2010.
-For 2008, the table reflects amounts that were earned under our management incentive plan for 2008 performance and that were determined and paid in March 2009. - (4) Reflects the value of 401(k) matching contributions (\$3,000 maximum) and auto and housing allowances.
-See "Compensation Discussion and Analysis-Other Compensation and Perquisites" for more information on these allowances.
-Named executive officers did not receive any other perquisites, personal benefits or property. - (5) Amount includes \$33,333, which represents the portion of Mr. Bruun's retention bonus earned during 2009.
+- (4) For 2011, the table reflects amounts that were earned under our management incentive plan for 2011 performance and that were determined and paid in March 2012.
+For 2010, the table reflects amounts that were earned under our management incentive plan for 2010 performance and that were determined in February 2011 and paid in March 2011.
+For 2009, the table reflects amounts that were earned under our management incentive plan for 2010 performance and that were determined in a february 2011 and paid in March 2011.
+For 2009, the table reflects amounts that were earned under our management incentive plan for 2009 performance and that were determined and paid in March 2010. - (5) Reflects the value of 401(k) matching contributions (\$3,000 maximum) and auto and housing allowances.
+See "Compensation Discussion and Analysis- Other Compensation and Perquisites" for more information on these allowances.
+Named executive officers did not receive any other perquisites, personal benefits or property. - (6) Amount includes \$33,333, which represents the portion of Mr. Bruun's retention bonus earned during 2009.

-GRANTS OF PLAN-BASED AWARDS For 2010
+GRANTS OF PLAN-BASED AWARDS For 2011

-The following table provides information regarding grants of plan-based awards made to our named executive officers during 2010.
+The following table provides information regarding grants of plan-based awards made to our named executive officers during 2011.